HardikModi2012/mean-course/README.md

 # nodemon

+# npm install --save-dev nodemon
+(development side only)

+whenever any changes on server side, this will check files and if there is any changes than automatically restart the server

 body-parser is used as middle-ware data is coming as string so this package will parse that to data Object
 # npm install --save body-parser